Please contact the office if you would like your child to join our school community.

 7. Proximity of the child’s home to the school outside of catchment, with those living nearer being accorded the higher priority.

 If it is necessary to prioritise with categories 3 - 7 then the distance measurement used in category 4 will apply.

 A waiting list will be maintained for one term in the academic year of admission and places will be prioritised in the same order as the list above.

 Each added child will require the list to be ranked in line with the over subscription criteria.
 Places will be offered according to their priority on the list and not on the length of time they have been on the list.

 As there is a possibility of more children than places available in September 2019, it is very important to apply for a place for your child.

 Applications for places in Reception 2019 can be made online via the Cumbria County Council website.

 Parents can request that the date their child is admitted to school is deferred until later in the academic year or until the term in which the child reaches compulsory school age.
 Parents also request that their child takes up a part-time place until the child reaches compulsory school ages.

 Should you be unsuccessful in applying for a place you have right of appeal to an independent appeals panel.
-Anyone wishing to appeal should submit the appeal initially to the Chair of the Governors at school (Mr Alan Rankin).
+Anyone wishing to appeal should submit the appeal initially to the Chair of the Governors at school (Mr Owen David).
 Parents have 20 days school days from the date of the refusal letter to lodge their appeal.